Esports Management Certificate

 BUS 200 Accounting and Finance for Non-Majors

 In this course, students will learn the basics of what accounting and financial information are, how it is developed and used, and what it means.
-This course provides the student with an understanding of what the financial statements mean as opposed to covering the details of how to prepare financial statements.
+This course provides the student with an understanding of what financial statements mean as opposed to covering the details of how to prepare financial statements.
 Topics covered include financial statements, the bookkeeping process, accounting presentation for current assets, PP&E (plant, property, and equipment), liabilities, and stockholders’ equity, corporate governance, financial statement analysis, CVP relationships, and planning and decision making.

 ESP 101 Introduction to Esports

 Intro to Esports Management starts with an introduction to the history of competitive gaming and continues with an exploration of its emerging ecosystem.
 Students will learn the complexities involved in understanding the dynamics of the Esports industry and all of its stakeholders from gamers to billion-dollar media companies.
 Students will develop an understanding of the structure of Esports leagues, teams, players, gaming publishers, tournament operators, media, and other affiliate organizations.
-Focus will be placed on the formation, structure, maintenance, and coaching of Esports organizations.
+The focus will be placed on the formation, structure, maintenance, and coaching of Esports organizations.
 Students will also learn baseline skills in Esports streaming, broadcasting, marketing, and public relations.

 ESP 200 Esports Events & Gaming Technology